lappis-unb/ej-application/README.md

     $ inv docker-up

 This will deploy EJ using **docker/docker-compose.yml** file.
 Every code change will be synchronized with `docker_server` container.
-After `inv docker-up`, you can access EJ on `http://localhost:8000` URL.
+After `inv docker-up`, you can access EJ on `http://localhost:8000` url.

 If you are creating a clean instance, you can populate the database with some fake data: